johnmcfarlane/wss/README.md

 * [UndefinedBehaviorSanitizer](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html).
 * [Valgrind](https://valgrind.org).

-Developers are invited to add their favourite tools, or to use this project as the starting point for their own C++ projects.
+Developers are invited to suggest or add their favourite tools, or to use this project as the starting point for their own C or C++ projects.

 ## Instructions